libwww-perl/libwww-perl/README.md

 This method will use the `PUT` function from [HTTP::Request::Common](https://metacpan.org/pod/HTTP::Request::Common) to build the request.
 See [HTTP::Request::Common](https://metacpan.org/pod/HTTP::Request::Common) for a details on how to pass form content and other advanced features.

-## delete

-    my $res = $ua->delete( $url );
-    my $res = $ua->delete( $url, $field_name => $value, ... );

-This method will dispatch a `DELETE` request on the given URL.
-Additional headers and content options are the same as for the ["get" in LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent#get) method.

-This method will use the DELETE() function from [HTTP::Request::Common](https://metacpan.org/pod/HTTP::Request::Common) to build the request.
-See [HTTP::Request::Common](https://metacpan.org/pod/HTTP::Request::Common) for a details on how to pass form content and other advanced features.

-## mirror

-    my $res = $ua->mirror( $url, $filename );

-This method will get the document identified by URL and store it in file called `$filename`.
-If the file already exists, then the request will contain an `If-Modified-Since` header matching the modification time of the file.
-If the document on the server has not changed since this time, then nothing happens.
-If the document has been updated, it will be downloaded again.
-The modification time of the file will be forced to match that of the server.

-The return value is an [HTTP::Response](https://metacpan.org/pod/HTTP::Response) object.

 ## request